cycle/entity-behavior-identifier/README.md

 }
 ```

+### Instagram
-**Instagram:** Snowflake identifier for Instagram's photo and video sharing platform, with an epoch starting at `2011-08-24`.
+Snowflake identifier for Instagram's photo and video sharing platform, with an epoch starting at `2011-08-24`.
 Can incorporate a shard ID to generate distinct Snowflakes.
-Default values for `shardId` can be defined globally via class `Cycle\ORM\Entity\Behavior\Identifier\Defaults\SnowflakeInstagram`.
+Default values for `shardId` can be defined globally via the `\Cycle\ORM\Entity\Behavior\Identifier\Listener\SnowflakeInstagram::setDefaults()` method.

 ```php
 use Cycle\Annotated\Annotation\Column;